Ecology Lesson Plan Links

 Footprints in the Desert - Visit this site to learn more about this interdisciplinary program that integrates classroom research, hands-on field studies, and technology as students explore Arizona's natural environments through field experiences at a variety of local life zones.
 Don't miss the curriculum area!

 Illinois Department of Natural Resources - Browse their online materials for teachers and students.
-Also visit the Wild About Animals and Wild About Plants areas for more great ideas.

 National Wildlife Federation - Browse this site for great ideas for your students!
-Visit the National Wildlife Week area for lesson ideas and activities!

 Particles & Prairies - Visit this site for a wealth of information related prairie habitats!
 From baked potato traps to a quadrat study, you will find new ideas to explore with your students.